FloJouff/EpicEvents/README.md

 ```bash
 python main.py
 ```
+Of course, your first connection must be made using the Admin profile you created earlier.

 Using the crm is as easy as clicking on the command prompts in the various menus.
 The menus displayed depend on the role of the logged-in user.